Community Service: School obligation or Court-ordered

 Behavior: Swearing, stealing, alcohol and/or drug use, violence towards people and/or animals is not tolerated.
 These behaviors will result in immediate termination of hours and referral to law enforcement.
 Volunteers will work quietly and be respectful of office staff who may be on the telephone or in meetings.

-Expectations: Community Service volunteers are expected to be on time for shifts, help staff as needed, show initiative in seeking out projects when completed, ask questions if unsure about something, and always demonstrate compassion and humane treatment of animals.
-You are not permitted to interact with dogs/cats in a volunteer manner while completing community service hours.
+Expectations: Community Service volunteers are expected to be on time for shifts, help staff as needed, show initiative in seeking out projects, ask questions if unsure about something, and always demonstrate compassion and humane treatment of animals.
+You are not permitted to interact with animals in a volunteer manner while completing community service hours.

-Community Service Completion: Hours not written in the notebook will not be counted towards completed hours.
+Completion: Hours not written on the log will not be counted towards completed hours.

 Termination: The ARL reserves the right to terminate your community service at any time, without notice.